php-fig-rectified/fig-rectified-standards/PSR-2-R-coding-style-guide-additions.md

 ```

 ## Control Structures
 Do not use keyword control structures.
-Use parantheses instead for consistency across all files:
+Use curly brackets instead for consistency across all files:

 ```php
 // Bad